 By definition, at any given time, the maximum of the saliency map's neural activity is at the most salient image location, to which the focus of attention (FOA) should be directed.
-This maximum is detected by a winner-take-all (WTA) network inspired from biological architectures.5 The WTA is a 2-D layer of integrate-and-fire neurons with a much faster time constant than those in the saliency map, and with strong global inhibition reliably activated by any neuron in the layer.
-To create dynamical shifts of the FOA,
+This maximum is detected by a winner-take-all (WTA) network inspired from biological architectures [5].
+The WTA is a 2D laver of integrate-and-fire neurons with a much faster time constant than those in the saliency map, and with strong global inhibition reliably activated by any neuron in the layer.
+In order to create dynamical shifts of the FOA, rather than permanently attending to the initially most salient location, it is necessary to transiently inhibit, in the saliency map, a spatial neighborhood of the currently attended location.
+This also prevents the FOA from immediately coming back to a strong, previously attended location.
+Such an "inhibition of return" mechanism has been demonstrated in humans [11].
+Therefore, when a winner is detected by the WTA network, it triggers three mechanisms (Fig. 4):